 Rocky Mountain National Park

 Telluride is one of the most picturesque mountain towns you’ll find anywhere in the world—in fact they keep winning awards for best ski towns in the country.
 The old downtown is full of charming Victorian-era houses, and the whole area has a large variety of luxury rental homes that are perfect for eloping couples who want to splurge on a nice place to stay.
 (Heck, even a luxury airbnb is only a fraction of the price of traditional wedding venues.)

 While you can’t technically elope at the Ice Castles in Dillon, they make for an epic location for winter wedding photos.
 Just buy your tickets in advance, prepare to wait in line, and don’t be surprised if tourists ask to take your photo when they see you all dressed up.
 There are also plenty locations nearby that can be combined for a private ceremony in nature followed by portraits at the Ice Castles.
 Learn more about taking elopement photos at the Ice Castles here.

 Breckenridge is one of the most popular places to elope in winter, and for good reason.
 There are easily accessible locations like Sapphire Point that you can rent for bigger elopement ceremonies, and plenty hikes and snowshoe trails for more adventurous couples.
-You can see more Breckenridge elopement locations here.
+You can see more places to elope in Breckenridge here.

-Winter elopement inspiration
+Winter elopement activities

 - Hike, either in the snow or at lower elevations